How To Thicken Milk? 9 Ways To Become A Pro Home Cook

 What To Do If Milk Curdles While Boiling?

 Many of you may have experienced curdling milk when it is boiling.
 It often happens if you cook for too long or at a very high temperature.
-Sometimes, the main cause is the milk has expired.
+Occasionally, the main cause is the milk has expired.

 If that was the case, you could make some cottage cheese following our method!